What Is DNA Sequencing?

 The next step is to run the DNA fragments through a gel matrix in a process called capillary gel electrophoresis.
 The smallest fragment, ending just one nucleotide after the primer, finishes this process first.

-It’s followed by the next-smallest fragment with two nucleotides, all the way to the final fragment.
-The dyes are then illuminated by a laser and recorded by a detector to put the original DNA sequence together one nucleotide at a time.
+The next-smallest fragment, which contains two nucleotides, follows first, and the process continues up to the final fragment.
+A laser illuminates the dyes, and a detector records the signals to reconstruct the original DNA sequence one nucleotide at a time.

 This process works, but it is extremely tedious and expensive compared to modern methods.

-Modern DNA sequencing methods are much more sophisticated than the Sanger sampling developed over 40 years ago.
+Modern methods are far more sophisticated than the Sanger technique developed over 40 years ago.
 These advanced methods are known as next-generation sequencing.

 There are several next-generation sequencing methods that use different technologies, but they all have a few things in common.

-They are also done on a chip instead of in a tube or using gel electrophoresis.
-This allows large quantities of DNA to be sequenced much more quickly and cheaply than with Sanger sequencing.
+They also perform these reactions on a chip rather than in a tube or through gel electrophoresis.
+This approach allows them to sequence large quantities of DNA more quickly and cost-effectively than with Sanger method.

 One of the most crucial parts of next-generation sequencing is the various algorithms that are used to assemble the DNA sequences.
 Since a large volume of data is generated from a single sequencing chip, computer programs like Phred and Phrap evaluate raw sequence data.